Arne-Voigt/MDFconnect/README.md

 `cntnr = MdfObjRead.hHD.getContainerOfAllCNsRegEx('.*');`

-get everything in the container into the Matlab workspace:
+copy everything in the container into the Matlab workspace:

 `for key = cntnr.keys()`